yvesvandenmeerssche/wt-write-api/README.md

 Ethereum wallet. *The API does not store Wallet passwords.*

-In this case, we are setting up swarm as our preferred storage, make sure it is actually accessible before you try to create a hotel.
+In this case, we are setting up swarm as our preferred storage, make sure it is actually accessible (via the `swarmProvider` gateway url from config) before you try to create hotel.

 ```json
 {